EcoJulia/Phylo.jl/docs/src/index.md

 ```

 The current main purpose of this package is to provide a framework for
-phylogenetics to use in our [Diversity][diversity-url] package, and
+phylogenetics to use in our [Diversity](https://github.com/richardreeve/Diversity.jl) package, and
 they will both be adapted as appropriate until both are functioning as
 required (though they are currently working together reasonably successfully).